-You save into it during your working life and in return you receive a guaranteed income each year after a pre-agreed date (usually your retirement date).
-Better still, the amount usually rises annually to keep pace with inflation.
+You save into it during your working life and in return, you receive a guaranteed income each year after a pre-agreed date (usually your retirement date).
+The amount usually rises annually to keep pace with inflation.

 The decline of final salary schemes

-Employers have long been nervous about the long-term expense of providing final salary pensions, but the final straw was arguably the UK’s vote for Brexit, which sent shockwaves through the financial community.
-After the vote, final salary pension funds were keener than ever to offload their promises to pay pensions for life, and were willing to take a bigger short-term hit to stave off longer-term costs.
+Employers have been worried about the long-term expense of providing final salary pensions, but the final straw was arguably Brexit.
+After the vote, final salary pension funds were keen to offload their promises to pay pensions for life and were willing to take a bigger short-term hit to stave off longer-term costs.

 These sums are what your pension fund will offer you to transfer out of your final salary pension scheme.
-By leaving, you forfeit any right to future payments from the scheme, but in exchange you get a pot of pension cash – which may well be substantial.
+By leaving, you forfeit any right to future payments, but you get a pot of pension cash, which may be substantial.

 Should I transfer my pension?

 Remember, no matter how tempting the transfer offer might be, you’re giving up a guaranteed income for life.
-You’ll also be solely responsible for investing your new pot of pension cash and will be exposed to market volatility – how much you are exposed will depend on your investment choices.
+You’ll be solely responsible for investing your pension cash and will be exposed to market volatility – how much you are exposed will depend on your investment choices.

-Final salary pension transfer values are unlikely to ever be this high again, as they have been artificial boosted by the eagerness of schemes to offload members.
+Final salary pension transfer values are unlikely to ever be this high again, as they have been artificially boosted by the eagerness of schemes to offload members.

-Moreover, you won’t have to worry anymore about the fund’s continued solvency.
+Moreover, you won’t have to worry about the fund’s continued solvency.
 Even the government has concerns about the ongoing viability of final salary pension schemes, in light of the financial strain they were under more than a decade ago.

 The advantages of transferring a final salary pension

 You can also take 25% of your pension pot as a tax-free lump sum.
-Both of these become possible if you transfer a final salary pension into a personal pension, thus exchanging a guaranteed income for life for a pension pot.
+Both of these are possible if you transfer a final salary pension into a personal one, exchanging a guaranteed income for life for a pension pot.

 Control income tax and inheritance tax

-Another point to note about final salary schemes is that they usually die with the pensioner.
-Although some schemes will offer a 50 per cent pension to the spouse of the deceased, that too will stop on the spouse’s death – so none of the pension passes to the children.
+Another point to note about final salary schemes is that they usually die with you.
+While some schemes offer a 50% pension to the spouse of the deceased, that will stop on the spouse’s death – so none of the pension passes to the children.

 But what if you transfer?
-Assuming you don’t immediately buy an annuity after transferring out of your final salary scheme, you will be in a position to pass on your pension savings to your beneficiaries in the event of your death.
+Assuming you don’t buy an annuity after transferring out of your final salary scheme, you will be in a position to pass on your pension savings to your beneficiaries in the event of your death.

 Advice on pension transfers

-Once you’ve consulted your financial adviser, you’ll have all the necessary information to hand and the pros and cons laid out for you by an expert.
+Once you’ve consulted your financial adviser, you’ll have the necessary information to hand and the pros and cons laid out for you by an expert.
 Only then can you make an informed decision about whether a pension transfer is right for you.